pkarsy/TasmotaBerryTime/ds3231/README.md

-# DS3231 berry driver for tasmota
+# DS3231 driver for tasmota, written in the Berry scripting language.

 ## Purpose

 The tasmota system already contains support for DS3231, but only on custom builds.
-This driver offers this functionality for stock esp32xx images.
+This driver offers this functionality for stock Tasmota esp32xx images.
 If your node needs a custom image anyway or if you use esp8266 (Berry cannot run there), use the builtin feature.

 ## Characteristics

 - Does not try to implement all the features of DS3231, only time get and time set (No alarms or other DS3231 chip features)
-- The breakout found on online stores also contains an EEPROM chip which is not handled here
+- The blue breakout found on online stores, also contains an EEPROM chip which is not handled here
 - The code is event driven (as it should in berry).
-The ESP is free to do all usual tasmota tasks and can run other berry code.
+The ESP is free to do all usual tasmota tasks and can also run other berry code.
 - *probably* works with DS3232 (not tested)

 ## Installation